Avocado for Dogs

 PERSIN

-Persin is a fungicidal toxin present in parts of the avocado such as the leaves, bark, and skin, and can lead to serious health issues over time and this is the reason that it was once thought that avocados were dangerous for dogs.
+Persin is a fungicidal toxin present in parts of the avocado such as the leaves, bark, and skin, and can lead to health issues over time, this is the reason that it was once thought that avocados were dangerous for dogs.